-Lifehacks like meal-prepping, biohacking and CBD supplementation are hot trends in the wellness world.
-But just like prepping unhealthy meals isn't going to do much good, neither will CBD supplementation unless the CBD bioavailability is high.
+Lifehacks like meal-prepping, biohacking and CBD are hot trends in the wellness world.
+But just like prepping unhealthy meals isn't going to do much good, neither will CBD unless the CBD bioavailability is high.

 What is CBD bioavailability?
 Let’s break it down.

 Pharmacology and nutritional sciences usually use the term bioavailability.
 It refers to the degree and rate at which the administered dose is absorbed by one’s circulatory system and reaches its target organ.
 For instance, if you’re taking medication for a muscle cramp, how much of it is reaching your muscular system?
 As you could imagine, this is of utmost importance when doctors and pharmaceutical companies determine the ideal dosage of a drug.
 When it comes to CBD, bioavailability would refer to the amount of unchanged CBD that reaches the endocannabinoid system.

 Factors Affecting CBD Bioavailability

 Bioavailability is influenced by several factors, some of them related to the physical condition of the person taking the compound, like the health of their digestive system, whether they’re ill or whether they’re taking it with/without food.
 Barring those, there are other elements that determine CBD bioavailability.
 To make it simpler, let’s talk specifically about CBD.

 There are several different ways to consume CBD, and each provide differing rates of CBD bioavailability.